Sinhala Only Act: Enactment

-In the 1956 parliamentary elections, the SLFP campaigned on largely nationalist policies, and made the one of their key election promises.
-The result was electoral victory for the SLFP, and The Ceylon (Constitution) Order in Council or Sinhala Only Bill was quickly enacted after the election.
+In the 1956 general elections, the SLFP campaigned on largely nationalist policies, and made the language policy one of their key election promises.
+The result was a landslide electoral victory for the SLFP lead coalition Mahajana Eksath Peramuna, which paved the way for Bandaranaike's appointment as Prime Minister.
+The Sinhala nationalist demanded that their new government immediately implement promise to make Sinhala the official state language.
+When Bandaranaike proceed to make Sinhala the official state language with administrative provisions for Tamil, K. M. P. Rajaratne and Professor F. R. Jayasuriya went on a fast unto death demanding legislation be drafted to make Sinhala the only official state with no concessions to Tamil language.
+This forced Bandaranaike to drop the administrative provisions for Tamil and The Ceylon (Constitution) Order in Council or Sinhala Only Bill as it was known was passed through parliament and was enacted.
 The bill was passed with the SLFP and the UNP supporting it, with the leftist LSSP and Communist Party of Sri Lanka as well as the Tamil nationalist parties (Illankai Tamil Arasu Kachchi and All Ceylon Tamil Congress) opposing it.

 Tamil and Sinhalese opposition to the Act

-The Left bitterly opposed it, with Dr N. M. Perera, leader of the LSSP, moving a motion in Parliament that the Act "should be amended forthwith to provide for the Sinhala and Tamil languages to be state languages of Ceylon with parity of status throughout the Island."
+The left bitterly opposed the Act, with N. M. Perera, leader of the LSSP, moving a motion in Parliament that it "should be amended forthwith to provide for the Sinhala and Tamil languages to be state languages of Ceylon with parity of status throughout the Island."

-Dr Colvin R. de Silva of the LSSP responded, in what some regard as famous last words: "Do we... want a single nation or do we want two nations?
-Do we want a single state or do we want two?
-Do we want one Ceylon or do we want two?
-And above all, do we want an independent Ceylon which must necessarily be united and single and single Ceylon, or two bleeding halves of Ceylon which can be gobbled up by every ravaging imperialist monster that may happen to range the Indian ocean?
-These are issues that in fact we have been discussing under the form and appearance of language issue."

-The passage of the act was met with demonstrations from Tamils led by the Federal Party who organized a satyagraha (peaceful protest) outside the parliament building.
-As a response, the Sinhalese nationalist group Eksath Bhikkhu Peramuna (united monk front) organized a counter-protest and a mob representing this group attacked the Tamil protesters and was "responsible for unleashing riots that killed nearly 150 Tamils."
+Colvin R. de Silva of the LSSP famously argued against the Act: Do we want an independent Ceylon or two bleeding halves of Ceylon...?
+These are issues that in fact we have been discussing under the form and appearance of the language issue…One language, two nations; Two languages, one Nation… The passage of the act was met with demonstrations from Tamils led by the Federal Party who organized a satyagraha outside the parliament building.
+In response, the Sinhalese nationalist group Eksath Bhikkhu Peramuna organized a counter-protest; a mob representing this group attacked the Tamil protesters and was "responsible for unleashing riots that killed nearly 150 Tamils" in the Gal Oya riots between 5 and 6 June 1956.

-Partial reversal in 1958

-Parts of the act were reversed in 1958, after the so-called "Sinhala Only, Tamil Also" compromise made by the Tamil leaders.
-On 3 September 1958 the Tamil Language (Special Provisions) Act – which provided for the use of the Tamil language as a medium of instruction, as a medium of examination for admission to the Public Service, for use in state correspondence and for administrative purposes in the Northern and Eastern provinces – was passed.
-The Left parties continued to demand parity of status until after the Tamil electorate voted overwhelmingly in the 1960 elections for the same leaders who had agreed to the compromise.
+Bandaranaike stated in parliament on 6 June 1956 that Sinhalese people saw parity between Sinhala and Tamil as official languages as being "gravely detrimental to the continuance and progress of the Sinhala language; that it would almost imply the extinction of the Sinhala language."